istr/tailwindcss-semantic-typography/README.md

 Quite simple: use semantic tags correctly.
 Do not abuse semantic tags in the navigational parts of your layouts.
-Put the content where you want typography to be styled into a `main` tag and everything else outside.
+Put the content where you want typography to be styled into an `article` tag and everything else outside.
 You might want to use the
 [structural example in the HTML5 specification](https://html.spec.whatwg.org/multipage/grouping-content.html#the-main-element)
 as a starting point.

-If you want to generate readable line-lengths (65 characters), put your content inside of an `article` tag.
+If you want to generate readable line-lengths (65 characters), and some nice default styling for lists (`ol` and `ul`) put your content inside of an `article` tag.

 For the time being: choose your serif (headlines) and sans (body text)